spcourse/acquisition/20 scraping/contents.md

 ### Goal

-Adapt your code to collect the top N rated movies.
+Adapt your code to collect at least `m` top rated movies for every year between `s` and `e`:

 - Write a loop that calls `extract_movies()` for each successive URL and collects the DataFrame's.
 (If you wrote it well, you should not have to adapt the function `extract_movies()` itself.)
+- The loop should continue until we know that we have **at least `m` movies for every year** between 1930 and 2020.
 - In the end all the DataFrames should be concatenated into one big DataFrame, that is then saved as a `.csv`.
-- The loop should continue until we know that we have **at least 5 movies for every year** between 1930 and 2020.
+- The resulting `.csv` should be sorted by year (ascending).
+- Your program should have an optional parameter `-m` that can change the number of movies you at least want to have for every year.
 - Note that the code should be adaptive.
 If we decide to provide another period (than between 1930 and 2020) with the optional parameters `-s` and `-e`, it should generate a top N for only that period.
-- The resulting `.csv` should be sorted by year (ascending).

 ### Example